Mohit-Kucheriya/Delta3.0/README.md

-# Web Development Course - Delta 3.0 (Apna College)
+# Web Development Course - Delta3.0 (Apna College)

 This repository is dedicated to documenting my journey through the **Delta 3.0 Web Development Course** by **Apna College**.
 The course covers a comprehensive range of web development topics, from **HTML** and **CSS** to advanced **JavaScript** concepts, **Node.js**, and **React**.